ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 Most commits are related to one or more packages.
 Each affected package should be listed in parenthesis following the commit type.
 A package that was the most impacted by the change should be listed first.

 It is, however, possible to skip this part if many packages are affected.
-This is a typically indication that this is a generic change and listing, all the packages would reduce changelog readability.
+This is a typically indication that this is a generic change and listing, having all the packages listed would reduce changelog readability.

+The package name is based on npm package name, however it has `@ckeditor/ckeditor(5)-` prefix stripped.

+If your change is related to the main package only, use `ckeditor5` as the package name.

 ### Example commits